Legalica Privacy Policy & Data Protection

 CHANGES TO THIS POLICY

 We may update this Policy.
 Material changes: 30 days' notice via email and Platform notice.
-Continued use constitutes acceptance.
+Where mandatory law requires fresh consent for a processing change, we will obtain it.